Irish Immigration

 Lets move on to the 1900 census.

-Also, we have enough information from the newspaper articles below and Johanna Keating’s baptism record from County Clare, Ireland, which is also below and we even have Johanna’s marriage record from town hall in Danbury, to boot!
-All of this put together show us Johanna Naughton, Margaret Keating and Bridget Crotty were sisters, for sure.
+We can confirm this information from the newspaper articles below and Johanna Keating’s baptism record from County Clare, Ireland, which is also below and we even have Johanna’s marriage record from town hall in Danbury, to boot!
+Add to these things, Margaret’s obituary tells us she had another sister “Miss Mary Keating and we also have her baptism t=record from County Clare.
+All of this put together show us Johanna Naughton, Margaret Keating and Bridget Crotty and Miss Mary Keating were sisters, for sure.

 Just knowing Bridgett Crotty’s maiden name was Keating and that she lived in the same neighborhood as Margaret all her American life should be enough proof the two are sisters.
 We also know that Bridget’s son Thomas Crotty was THE Toddy Crotty who we all knew was a relative of some sort.
 We now know he was Margaret “Ma” Keating Lathrop’s first cousin.
 Bridget wasn’t mentioned in Margaret’s obituary because she died first.